If you are appearing in civil services examination conducted by UPSC, in this article, you will get complete syllabus of Management Syllabus for UPSC.

 Accounting for Managers:

-Financial accounting – concept, scope and importance, accounting principles, preparation of financial statements with special reference to an analysis of a balance sheet and measurement of income of business, inventory valuation and depreciation, financial statement analysis, the statement of cash flows, fund f low analysis.
+Financial accounting – concept, scope, and importance, accounting principles, preparation of financial statements with special reference to an analysis of a balance sheet and measurement of income of a business, inventory valuation and depreciation, financial statement analysis, the statement of cash flows, fund flow analysis.

 Concept, importance, need and scope; Cost accounting – records and processes, cost ledger and control accounts, reconciliation and integration between financial and cost accounts; Overhead cost and control, Budget and budgetary control, Job and process costing, Performance budgeting, Zero-base budgeting, relevant costing and costing for decision-making, marginal costing and absorption costing, standard costing and variance analysis.

 Financial Function and Goals of finance function; Concepts of value and return; Valuation of bonds and shares; Management of working capital: Management of cash ,Estimation and financing;, receivables, inventory and current liabilities; Cost of capital; Financial and operating leverage;Capital budget- Design of capital structure: theories and practices; Shareholder value creation: dividend policy, corporate financial policy and strategy, management of corporate distress and restructuring strategy; Capital and money markets: institutions and instruments, hire purchase and venture capital; ; Leasing ,Regulation of capital market; Risk and return: portfolio theory; CAPM; APT; Financial derivatives: futures,option, swap; Recent reforms in financial sector.